bmanders716/bmanders716.github.io/cookbook.md

 them--as they require a quick oven--before the pudding.
 While they are cooking, prepare the custard; and by the time it is made, the cakes, if the oven is properly hot, will be sufficiently set to admit of the heat being moderated.
-Now make the BÈchamel sauce; strain it and add the dissolved gelatine.
+Now make the BÈ£®amel sauce; strain it and add the dissolved gelatine.
 Take up the chicken, remove the skewers, place it on a dish, and coat it nicely with the sauce.
-Then rub the apples through the sieve, and finish making the _g‚teau_.
-By this time the chicken, _g‚teau_, and rock cakes are made, and the custard will be cooking.
+Then rub the apples through the sieve, and finish making the _g‚¥•au_.
+By this time the chicken, _g‚¥•au_, and rock cakes are made, and the custard will be cooking.
-While waiting for the custard, whip the cream for the _g‚teau_ and put it on a sieve to drain; prepare any decorations you may intend to put on the fowl, and lay them on a plate near to it in the pantry, ready to put on just before serving.
+While waiting for the custard, whip the cream for the _g‚¥•au_ and put it on a sieve to drain; prepare any decorations you may intend to put on the fowl, and lay them on a plate near to it in the pantry, ready to put on just before serving.
 Everything will now be ready.
 With just a little